Getting Screened for Lung Cancer

 A “negative” result means there were no abnormal findings at this time on this scan.
 Your doctor should discuss when and if you should be tested again.

 There may also be an “indeterminate” result, and your doctor may recommend watchful follow-up and further imaging at a later time.

 The best way to prevent lung cancer is to never smoke, or stop smoking now.
 If you are still smoking, talk to your doctor about ways to help you quit smoking.
 Visit Lung.org/freedom-from-smoking for quitting support through our online programs and in-person support groups, or call the Lung HelpLine at 1-800-LUNGUSA.

 Find a center nearby.
 It could save your life.
-Be sure to select the following in your search:

 *If you don't see a site listed in your zip code or within traveling distance, there are additional sites that perform lung cancer screenings but are not yet accredited by American College of Radiology.
 In addition to participation in the American College of Radiology Lung Cancer Screening registry, American College of Radiology accredited sites have American College of Radiology CT accreditation in the chest module and their screening protocol meet minimum technical specifications.
 You should speak to your doctor to determine what best meets your needs.